19hours/sg-statutes/Acts/Accountants Act.md

 (iii) only natural persons may own any shares of the company or proposed company;

-(d) the business of the company or proposed company, so far as it relates to the provision of public accountancy services , will be under the control and management of one or more directors of the company who are public accountants ordinarily resident in Singapore; and
+(d) the business of the company or proposed company, so far as it relates to the provision of public accountancy services in Singapore, will be under the control and management of one or more directors of the company who are public accountants ordinarily resident in Singapore; and

 (e) the company or proposed company is or will be covered by professional indemnity insurance in accordance with section 28 and the prescribed requirements.